reactjs/react.dev/src/content/learn/index.md

 <YouWillLearn>

-- How to create and nest components
+- How to create and nest Components
 - How to add markup and styles
 - How to display data
 - How to render conditions and lists
 - How to respond to events and update the screen
-- How to share data between components
+- How to share data between Components

 </YouWillLearn>

-## Creating and nesting components {/*components*/}
+## Creating and nesting Components {/*components*/}

-React apps are made out of *components*.
-A component is a piece of the UI (user interface) that has its own logic and appearance.
-A component can be as small as a button, or as large as an entire page.
+React apps are made out of *Components*.
+A Component is a piece of the UI (user interface) that has its own logic and appearance.
+A Component can be as small as a button, or as large as an entire page.

-React components are JavaScript functions that return markup:
+React Components are JavaScript functions that return markup:

 ```js
 function MyButton() {